pablo-gf/liboqs/tests/ct_tooling/tools/valgrind_varlat/README.md

 ## Algorithm Testing

 Because of how many warnings are output, it is not feasible to store all the warnings in terms of memory and runtime.
-Therefore, the test script handles ValgrindVarlat's output as follows:
+Therefore, the test script handles Valgrind-Varlat's output as follows:
 - Since the suppression block (the data inside the curly braces {...}) contains the overall information of the issue, each unique block will be logged into the log file for the sake of simplicity.
 - These unique blocks will be the ones counted as warnings, since the same warning may be output several times throughout the execution.